agent5905/Borderlands-Weapon-DPS-Calculator-JavaScript/README.md

 - cleaned up javascript code (removed redudant code).
 - added a newer error alert code.
-- added new functions to calculator. v0.03<br />
+- added new functions to calculator.
+- added weapon accuracy to form and calculator.

+v0.03<br />
 - introduced an html file with form elements that can be manipulated
 - adjusted code in the javascript. added css code to html file.